wlaurance/Criminology/Journals/fear_of_crime_disorder_broken_windows/journal.md

 However, if I am broken window policing my code, if I find many offenders, I will become suspicious that there are larger problems that have already slipped through the cracks.
+This increase in 'code policing' will often times make my co workers more fearful of 'crime' in the code.
+Although this fear doesn't have the same effects of fear for your physical safety, it certainly does give fear for the reputation of one's business, grade (if its a school project), or monetary success.